Stvff/dive/readme.md

 ## Syntax and some semantics
 All statements (except scope definitions) end with a semicolon.
 Comma's are whitespace and therefore optional.\
-There are four types of statements: Definitions, declerations, assignments and bare expressions.
+There are four types of statements: Definitions, declarations, assignments and bare expressions.

 Definitions are done with a double colon `::`.
 ```